wlsf82/protractor-helper/README.md

 - `clearFieldWhenVisible`

-The above method clear a text input field as soon as such field is visible.
+The above method clears a text input field as soon as such field is visible.
 This method can receives three arguments: 1st - the text input HTML element (this is mandatory); 2nd - an error message (this is optional and if not provided a default message implemented for this specific method will be displayed instead); 3rd - a timeout (optional and default is 5000 milliseconds.
 Message turns mandatory if you need to change the default timeout, due to arguments order).

 - `tapWhenTappable`